Fusible alloys, solders

 The system In - Bi provides three eutectic compositions with different melting temperatures.
 The most common type

-is often used as an alternative for wood's metal without lead and cadmium.
-This alloy can also be supplied in form of 1.5 mm wire.
+is often used as an alternative for wood's metal, but without lead and cadmium.
+This alloy can also be supplied in the form of 1.5 mm wire.

-The traditional Field's metal is an eutectic alloy from indium, bissmuth aad tin.
+The traditional Field's metal is a eutectic alloy from indium, bismuth and tin.

 51In 32.5Bi 16.5Sn Melting temperature: ~ 62°C

-This alloy is an cost-effective alternative to the In-Bi solder and is also often usden as an alternativ for wood's metal.
+This alloy is a cost-effective alternative to In-Bi solder and is also often used as an alternative for wood's metal.

 Bismuth based alloys

-Woods metal is on of the oldest low melting aloy used.
-Its composition is close to the eutectic point of the bismuth-lead-cadmium-tin system and has a melting point of around 60 °C and is fairly inexpensive.
+Woods metal is one of the oldest low melting alloys used.
+Its composition is close to the eutectic point of the bismuth-lead-cadmium-tin system and has a melting range around 70 °C and is relatively inexpensive.

-It is still widely used but more and more replaced by uncritical alternatives.
-We do not sell this alloy to private persons!
+It is still widely used but is increasingly being replaced by less critical alternatives.
+We do not sell this alloy to private individuals!